-“[In terms of enrollment decline], we have not been hit as severely as the high school has.
+“, we have not been hit as severely as the high school has.
 On Camp Pendleton, we have seen enrollment growth, while there has been a decline in town,” he elaborated.
 “We have about 85 less students in town, but there are new housing developments and military transfers that have impacted the base, so it’s a wash.”

 The district is planning on implementing new strategies to attract parents of elementary students who may have left the district in favor of private schools or inter-district transfers.